Badgerati/Pode.Web/README.md

 [![PowerShell](https://img.shields.io/powershellgallery/dt/pode.web.svg?label=PowerShell&colorB=085298)](https://www.powershellgallery.com/packages/Pode.Web)
 [![GitHub Sponsors](https://img.shields.io/github/sponsors/Badgerati?color=%23ff69b4&logo=github&style=flat&label=Sponsers)](https://github.com/sponsors/Badgerati)

+> 💝 A lot of my free time, evenings, and weekends goes into making Pode happen; please do consider sponsoring as it will really help! 😊

 This is a web template framework for use with the [Pode](https://github.com/Badgerati/Pode) PowerShell web server (v2.2.0+).

 It allows you to build web pages purely with PowerShell - no HTML, CSS, or JavaScript knowledge required!